veryaustin/build-a-tron/README.md

   * [Yubico Authenticator] for Authenticating with a Yubikey
   * [Yubico Yubikey Personalization GUI]: for personalizing a Yubikey
   * [LastPass] for managing passwords
+  * [Tunnel Bear] for OpenVPN privacy on public networks
   * [Tripmode] for managing network traffic while tethered to mobile devices
   * Specialized Software:
     * If secure storage USB key is mounted, copy specialized application, SSH keys & Alfred License